kosniaz/today_i_learned/README.md

 Even better, to the `COMPOSE_PROJECT_NAME` variable in `.env`.

 source https://github.com/docker/compose/issues/2982

+# When something that was supposed to be working breaks....

+This happens to me all the time. Ι believe something is working, something I take for granted, but damn!
+Turns out didn't code/commit/deploy it right.

+Then I realize I either have to stop what I'm doing and fix it (and therefore lose time and focus) or continue what I'm doing and ignore the protests of everyone affected by the break.

 # Next up

 * gunicorn, and sockets, and file ownerships.
 Also, DNS stuff (from first meeting with Manos and the rest of the team)